-The commentary in this section analyses the key drivers of the Company's returns according to the investment basis of preparation, as shown in Table 3.
-The basis of preparation for the investment basis is shown on page 46, along with an analysis of the key differences in accounting treatment to information prepared in accordance with IFRS.
+The commentary in this section analyses the key drivers of the Company's returns according to the investment basis of preparation, as shown in Table 9.
+The basis of preparation for the investment basis is shown later in this document, along with an analysis of the key differences in accounting treatment to information prepared in accordance with IFRS.